 How long does it take to recover from the procedure?

 There is minimal downtime associated with RIT injections, and most people can expect to return to daily activities shortly following their procedure.

-Before returning to strenuous use of the treated area, the recovery time necessary will depend on the region treated and the injury's extent that will be covered by your D.O.
+Before returning to strenuous use of the treated area, the recovery time necessary will depend on the region treated and the injury's extent that will be covered by your osteopathic physician (DO).

 What are the options for pain reduction after the procedure?